distbit0/distbit.xyz/_posts/2022-10-25-meaning-of-market-capitalisation.md

 description: A response to a blog post analysing the value lost resulting from the terra luna crash.
 ---

 The following is a response to [this](https://elmwealth.com/hassan-and-ali-on-terra-luna-crash/) blog post.
-In this post, I discuss:
+Below I discuss:
 - Whether the "capacity to support future consumption" is actually a coherent measure of value
 - Whether a parable mischaracterises the concept of market capitalisation
 - The implications of market capitalisation